Reds vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Reds Recent Betting Performance

-- The Reds have played as the underdog in four of their past 10 games and have gone 2-2 in those contests.
+- The Reds have played as the underdog in five of their past 10 games and have gone 2-3 in those contests.

-- The Reds have not covered the spread in any of their most recent 10 matchups (one of those games had a runline).
+- The Reds have not covered a spread in any of their past 10 games (one of those mathchups had a spread).

 Reds Betting Records & Stats

-- The Reds have come away with eight wins in the 23 contests they have been listed as the underdogs in this season.
+- The Reds have won in eight, or 33.3%, of the 24 contests they have been named as odds-on underdogs this year.

-- This season, Cincinnati has won two of its 10 games, or 20%, when it's the underdog by at least +140 on the moneyline.
+- Cincinnati has entered six games this season as the underdog by +165 or more and is 1-5 in those contests.

-- Bookmakers have implied with the moneyline set for this matchup that the Reds have a 41.7% chance of pulling out a win.
+- The moneyline set for this matchup implies the Reds have a 37.7% chance of walking away with the win.

-- So far this season, Cincinnati and its opponents have hit the over in 19 of its 35 games with a total.
+- Cincinnati's games have gone over the total in 19 of its 36 chances.

 - The Reds have played just two games with a spread this season and failed to cover in each game.